Colorado Baker Is Suing The State Again After He Refused A Cake For A Transgender Woman

 “I know the Bible says that God created male and female and that we don’t get to choose that, and we don’t get to change that,” Phillips said, as cited by NPR.
 “And I don’t feel like the government has a right to compel me to participate in creating a cake that promotes that message.”

-In June of this year, the Supreme Court sided with Phillips on his claim that the Colorado Civil Rights Commission had showed hostility toward him based on his religious beliefs.
+In June of this year, the Supreme Court sided with Phillips on his claim that the Colorado Civil Rights Commission had shown hostility toward him based on his religious beliefs.
 The case began in 2012 when a gay couple asked him to create a cake for their wedding.

 Because the 7-2 decision was narrow in scope, it left unresolved whether business owners are covered by their free speech rights to refuse to sell goods and services to same-sex couples.
 The ruling represented a win for Phillips, who continues to contend he is being persecuted for his Christian beliefs.